 In personal injury, workers’ compensation cases, social security and disability insurance claims, you are responsible for fees ONLY if the case is resolved in your favor.
 If we fail to prosecute your case successfully, no money will come out of your pocket for fees.
-In family law cases, we charge an agreed upon hourly rate.

 How long will my case last?